-- 1. School Administrator establishes Medical Team, which has primary responsibility for providing necessary assistance after all types of crisis, including psychological first aid. - 2.
-Medical Team assesses range of crisis intervention services needed during and following the emergency. - 3.
-Medical Team provides for or arranges for direct intervention services. - 4.
-If there is need for additional counseling services, School Administrator notifies District Superintendent or Designee. - 5.
-Medical Team advises and assists School Administrator to restore regular school functions as efficiently and as quickly as possible. - 6.
-In performing their duties, Medical Team members provide ongoing assessment of needs and follow-up services as required.
+- 1. The School Administrator will activate the School Psychological First Aid Team, (Principal, School Counselor, Parent/Family Coordinator, RSP Teacher) which has primary responsibility for providing necessary assistance after all types of crises. - 2.
+The Psychological First Aid Team will assess the range of crisis intervention services needed during and following an emergency.
+The Team may determine the need for additional psychological support and will contact the Superintendent to request additional mental health support. - 3.
+The Psychological First Aid Team will provide direct intervention services. - 4.
+The Psychological First Aid Team will advise and assist the School Administrator to restore regular school functions as efficiently and as quickly as possible. - 5.
+In performing their duties, the Psychological First Aid Team members will limit exposure to scenes of trauma. - 6.
+The Psychological First Aid Team should isolate students demonstrating externalized behavior. - 7.
+The Psychological First Aid Team will provide ongoing assessment of needs and follow-ups services as required for both student and staff.